scio-labs/inkathon/README.md

 This is a full-stack dApp boilerplate for ink! smart contracts with an integrated frontend.
 It can be used to quickly start developing your hackathon idea or to scaffold a production-ready Web3 application.

-The project is part of a [Scio Labs](https://scio.xyz) initiative to improve the developer experience in the ink! ecosystem:
+The project is part of a [Scio Labs](https://scio.xyz) initiative to improve the developer experience in the ink! ecosystem and a proud member of the [Aleph Zero EFP](https://alephzero.org/ecosystem-funding-program). 💜

+Other projects include:

 - `create-ink-app` CLI (_Coming soon_)
 - [`ink!athon`](https://github.com/scio-labs/inkathon) Boilerplate